-When I read “The Invisible Man” in college in the 1970’s, I realized the importance of recognizing the talents and abilities of everyone in society.
-Today, even with social media and a 24/7 news cycle, it is easy to avoid “seeing” people due to race, religion, sexual orientation, or for being other abled.
+When I read “The Invisible Man” in college in the 1970s, I realized the importance of recognizing the talents and abilities of everyone in society.
+Today, even with social media and a 24/7 news cycle, it is easy to avoid “seeing” people due to race, religion, sexual orientation, or being other-abled.
 (In fact, the phrase ‘other abled’ is a great example of “seeing” someone confined to a wheelchair, rather than referring to that person as ‘disabled.’)

 The book is a first-person narrative with such lines as:

 “I am invisible, understand, simply because people refuse to see me.”

 These words are especially powerful because the narrator is nameless.
 In a literary sense, the invisible man is each of us.